manwar/theweeklychallenge/content/blog/build-docker-image.md

 <br>

-If you are new to [**The Weekly Challenge**](https://theweeklychallenge.org) then this is the platform for all geeks who wants to try their favourite programming language to solve the two challenges we throw at them every week.
-Well, you don't need to be an expert in the programming language, as there is always one simple challenge for beginners level and the second is for someone more senior.
+If you are new to [**The Weekly Challenge**](https://theweeklychallenge.org) then this is the perfect platform for all geeks who want to use their favourite programming language to solve the two challenges we present every week.
+You don't need to be an expert in the programming language, as there is always one simple challenge for beginners and a second, more advanced challenge for those with greater experience.

-It was started on `March 25, 2019`.
+It was launched on `March 25, 2019`.

-Yes it has been running for nearly `6 years` now.
+Yes, it has been running for nearly `6 years` now.

-The main programming languages are `Perl` and `Raku` but you are free to choose your favourite programming language.
+The primary programming languages are `Perl` and `Raku` but you are free to choose your favourite programming language.

-We have so far received solutions in `100+` different programming languages.
+So far, we have received solutions in `over 100` different programming languages.

-We have a dedicated repository where members contributions are stored and it is called [**Perl Weekly Challenge Club**](https://github.com/manwar/perlweeklychallenge-club).
+We have a dedicated repository called [**Perl Weekly Challenge Club**](https://github.com/manwar/perlweeklychallenge-club) where member's contributions are stored.

-For the website, we have another [**GitHub repository**](https://github.com/manwar/theweeklychallenge).
+For the website, we maintain  a separate [**GitHub repository**](https://github.com/manwar/theweeklychallenge).

-It is a static site built by `Hugo` and presented as `GitHub Page`.
+The site is static, built using `Hugo`, hosted as `GitHub Page`.

 <br>